-I am an Assistant Clinical Professor and the Director of Undergraduate Teaching in the Department of English at Indiana University with eighteen years of experience teaching writing, rhetoric, communication strategy, and literature.
+I am a Clinical Associate Professor and the Director of Undergraduate Teaching in the Department of English at Indiana University, Bloomington, with over twenty years of experience teaching writing, rhetoric, communication strategy, and literature.

 I specialize in bringing active-learning and collaboration strategies to writing instruction across the curriculum.

 Today’s students need strong critical-thinking and writing skills

 more than ever for their personal and professional empowerment.
 But those skills become increasingly meaningless in today’s world without a digital literacy

 and models for thinking, writing, and working collaboratively

 with a diverse set of people and perspectives.

 I meet this call in my praxis by designing courses that position students as both meta-reflective learners and as participants in a learning community.
 Together, my students and I: